Brad Pitt Just Made All Of Dr. Fauci’s "SNL" Dreams Come True

-Many of us have thought of an answer to the hypothetical question, who would play you if your life was made into a film or TV series?
+Many of us have thought of an answer to the hypothetical question who would play you if your life was made into a film or TV series.
 Thanks to Saturday Night Live, Dr. Anthony Fauci got his top pick.
 A couple of weeks ago, Fauci jokingly told CNN that, if he could choose who would impersonate him on SNL, his obvious choice would be Brad Pitt.
 In a surprise appearance in this week’s cold open, Brad Pitt donned a wig and his best Brooklyn accent to take on the role.

 "First, I'd like to thank all the older women in America who have sent me supportive, inspiring, and sometimes graphic emails," says Pitt as Fauci.
 He then sets about the never-ending task of fact-checking President Donald Trump’s statements about the coronavirus pandemic.
 He leads diplomatically by explaining there has been a lot of misinformation.
 “Yes, the president has taken some liberties with our guidelines,” he says before letting us know that he is going to explain what Trump was “trying to say.”